Art by Victor Ehikhamenor

-"Don't tell me it's nothing," I said, lowering my voice in the hope that he would feel more comfortable if our conversation continued on a more clandestine basis.
+"Don't tell me it's nothing," I said, lowering my voice in the hope he would feel more comfortable if our conversation continued on a more clandestine basis.
 "I'm not an idiot, Charles," I whispered.
 "I can tell everyone's anxious about something."

-He looked at me with a crazed expression, as if he had just glimpsed his own death and discovered that it was alarmingly close.
+He looked at me with a crazed expression, as if he had just glimpsed his own death and discovered it was alarmingly close.

 Finally, and with enormous effort, he spoke.